 The death of Botham Jean has really messed me up.

-And still his blackness was an automatic threat, worthy of death in the eyes of a white stranger.
+his blackness was an automatic threat, worthy of death in the eyes of a white

-Botham Jean, beloved and full of promise, was murdered in his own home…while watching TV and eating ice cream.
+beloved and full of promise, was murdered in his own home…while watching TV and

 It’s a gut-wrenching thing to grow up brown-skinned in a country that devalues brown skin—fears and hates it even.
 Intellectually, people of all races know how evil and unjust this mindset is.
 Yet racial bias continues to undergird our entire nation…truthfully, our entire world.
 As a fish cannot escape the effects of a life spent swimming in contaminated waters, how can the bias we’ve been raised in not affect each of us on an intrinsic level?
 Our minds and hearts will continue to absorb this poison until each of us makes concerted, individual efforts to transform society.
 Brown Baby Lullaby, my forthcoming picture book, is one of mine.